brontidev/wooter/README.md

 > [!NOTE]
 > wooter uses [epoch semver](https://antfu.me/posts/epoch-semver).

 **wooter** is a simple typescript router library, it's inspired by Sveltekit's router, as well as Oak and Hono.

 - **🔁 Promise-based responses**: responses are returned via a seperate promise, rather than a return from the route function's promise.
 This is useful for doing extra after responding.
 - **🔌 Plug-and-play**: wooter doesn't implement any server implementation directly.
 Instead a `fetch` method is implemented, meaning wooter works anywhere where the fetch API is available, allowing you to plug it into any existing HTTP server implementations, or use it virtually by not adding a server.
-- **🧠 Smart type-safe paths**: wooter uses [chemin](https://jsr.io/@dldc/chemin)
-  for route matching, a function based pattern builder for routes.
+- **🧠 Smart type-safe paths**: wooter uses [chemin](https://jsr.io/@dldc/chemin) for route matching, a function based pattern builder for routes.
+- **🔗 Middleware**: wooter includes a middleware system that is just as innovative as it's routing capabilities.

 ## Deno Example